Yana-gitizen/Business-Case-to-Analyze-Revenue-Models/README.md

 If the business case reveals that the model is too risky, cannot be executed, or does not provide a path to profitability, the decision should be to reject or pivot to a different model.

 • Conduct a Sensitivity Analysis: Test the model's success against best-case, worst-case, and most-likely scenarios.
+Here are some questions that I can answer based on the sensitivity analysis:
-If a 10% increase in costs destroys profitability, it is too risky.
+Is it is too risky?
+(If a 10% increase in costs destroys profitability, then yes it is Risky!)
-• Validate Customer Willingness to Pay: Use pilot data, surveys, or interviews to confirm that the target customer will actually pay the projected price.
+• Will the target customer actually pay the projected price?
+(Validate Customer Willingness to Pay: Use pilot data, surveys, or interviews to confirm)
-• Verify Operational Feasibility: Ensure the company has the resources, technology, and team to deliver the value and execute the model.
+• Does the company have the resources, technology, and team to deliver the value and execute the model?
+(Verify Operational Feasibility)
-• Check Legal and Compliance: Ensure the revenue model complies with data protection, taxation, and other regulations.
+• Does the revenue model comply with data protection, taxation, and other regulations?
+(Check Legal and Compliance) Decision Checklist

-Decision Checklist
+The Sensitivity Analysis can also help to conclude other relative questions:

+question 1: at what return rate & spend could you become profitable in year 2? (spend vs. return rate) question 2: could lowering the COGS slightly in year 3 and increasing ad spend in year 2 get you profitable in year 3? (spend vs. COGS) question 3: can you spend your way to profitability at a flat CAC in year 3? (spend and 1 column)